Bootstrapping non-unitary CFTs: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Po-Chung Chen, Li-Yuan Chiang, Miranda Cheng, Chong-Sun Chu, David Poland and Ning Su for enlightening discussions.
+We would especially like to thank Sylvain Ribault for bringing to our attention previous work utilizing the statistical spread of those inferred OPEs.
 Y-t H thanks Riken iTHEMS and the Yukawa Institute for Theoretical Physics at Kyoto University.
 Discussions during “Progress of Theoretical Bootstrap” were useful in completing this work.
 Y-tH is supported by the Taiwan National Science and Technology Council grant 112-2628-M-002-003-MY3 and 114-2923-M-002-011-MY5.
 S-C Lee is supported by 112-2628-M-002-003-MY3.
 H Liao is supported in part by the Ministry of Science and Technology grant 112-2112-M-002-024-MY3 and 112-2628-M-002-003-MY3.

 \onecolumngrid